OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

 .. image:: graph/BivariateSaturatedModel.png
     :height: 1.0in

-The path diagram for our bivariate example includes two boxes for the observed variables 'X' and 'Y', each with a two-headed arrow for the variance of each of the variables.
+The path diagram for our bivariate example includes two boxes for the observed variables **X** and **Y**, each with a two-headed arrow for the variance of each of the variables.
 We also estimate a covariance between the two variables with the two-headed arrow connecting the two boxes.
 The optional means are represented as single-headed arrows from a triangle to the two boxes.

 As raw data are now standard for data analysis, we will focus this example on fitting directly to the raw data.
 We will present the example in both the path and the matrix specification, and furthermore show not only the piecewise style but also the stepwise and the classic style of writing OpenMx scripts.